 We welcome prospective research students to undertake their research journey with the Faculty of Arts and Society.

 Our researchers in the fields of humanities, social sciences, business, law and languages have national and international expertise in North Australia, Southeast Asia, the region and beyond.
-Faculty of Arts and Society staff can provide support for PhD, Master by Research, and honours students in a range of specialisations.
+Faculty of Arts and Society staff can support PhD, Master by Research, and honours students in a range of specialisations.

 Available postgraduate projects

-If you’re interested in a project, please contact the supervisor(s) listed.
+If you’re interested in a project, please contact the supervisor listed.

-If you've been unable to find a project that you are interested in, you can use the researchers portal to find researchers from related fields.
+If you've been unable to find a project you are interested in, you can use the researchers portal to find researchers from related fields.

 Building on Indigenous culture and language for school teaching and learning